Pico - Azores

 It was such an ego bruising experience (for, it is "only" 2,351 meters high, after all), that I was tempted to not bother with a trip report.
 But here I am, a couple of weeks later and ready to admit defeat and appreciate the lessons learned.

 It all started when Alice and I decided to finally take the long talked of trip to the island of Terceira in the Azores.
 However, the moment I discovered that there was another island near by that had a volcano with the esteemed title of "highest point of Portugal", you can imagine just how engaged I became.
-I had yet to bag any countries highest peak and with one in such close range, requiring a pretty "standard" exertion, I thought naively, piece of cake...
+I had yet to bag any countries highest peak and with one in such close range, requiring a pretty "standard" exertion on my part, I thought naively, piece of cake!
 Pico would teach me to be so cocky.

 We left Terceria by ferry a few days before the hike and crossed the ocean to Sao Jorge and then to Pico.
 We were lead to a bus stop by some friendly locals (thank God for Alice's ability to speak the language) and took it to the town of Madalena.
 There we stayed for 3 nights at a Residence Inn called the "Mini Bella".
 Not too bad for 32 Euros a night.
 Perfect for backpacking travellers like us.

-September 11th we get our gear together, take our little map of Pico we found in a tourist booklet (first mistake) and begin the long trek.
-Asking for a few directions from the citizens of Madalena, we find the main road that cuts straight through the island towards the northside of Pico.
+September 11th we got our gear together, took our little map of Pico we found in a tourist booklet (first mistake) and began the long trek.
+Asking for a few directions from the citizens of Madalena, we found the main road that cuts straight through the island towards the northside of Pico.
 The road is so straight that you can see it stretching off many kilometers ahead of you... all up hill, of course.
 And so began the long and slow journey from sea level.
 I figured we'd be at the trailhead within four hours as we only had to cover about 12 km or so (based on some rudimentary calculations using the inaccurate tourist map).

 Unlike the climate in Terceria, Pico was much hotter and less breezy (at least on the west side of the island) and so the long uphill slog with our heavy packs quickly released a lot of moisture from our bodies (this was our first climb that we carried equipment to camp out with).
 Between us we were carrying about 6 liters of liquids, which I assumed would be plenty for our excursion (second mistake).
 It should be noted, Alice had a contrary opinion on the amount of liquids needed, but you know how it is with us guys.